M-L56/DNS-Sistema.test/README.md

 ### named.conf.options
 This file is in `/etc/bind` as we can see before, and this one is important, so I copy on my vagrant, inside the files folder.
 ```bash
   cp /etc/bind/named.conf.options /vagrant/files
 ```
+In this file, parameters are specified that affect the general behavior of the server.
+It is essential for defining the overall operation and policies of the DNS server.

 I change the path in the VagrantFile to be correct.
 ```ruby